AntoninU2/Documentation/OpcUa/OpcUaCli_Method.md

 FbMethodProgramToUseLathingA1();
 ```

+### Explanation 🔍

-📌 Ensure `Execute` is set to trigger the method call.
+- `Execute`: Triggers the method call.
-📌 Define `ObjectNodeID` and `MethodNodeID` to reference the OPC UA method.
+- `ObjectNodeID`: References the object containing the method.
+- `MethodNodeID`: Specifies the method to be executed.
-📌 Set input arguments before executing the method.
+- `InputArguments`: Defines the input parameters for the method.
-📌 Store the method result in `OutputArguments`.
-📌 The variables (`::UM_Logic:Input1`, `::UM_Logic:Input2`, `::UM_Logic:Output`) must be declared internally and match the expected data type of the OPC UA method.
+- `OutputArguments`: Stores the result of the method execution.

 ## Understanding ObjectNodeID and MethodNodeID 🔍

 ### ObjectNodeID 🏷️

 The `ObjectNodeID` represents the object that contains the method.
-In the example, it is set to `'Demo.Method'`.
-This means that the method belongs to an object node within the OPC UA server.
+In the example, it is set to `'Demo.Method'`, meaning the method belongs to an object node within the OPC UA server.

 ### MethodNodeID ⚙️

 The `MethodNodeID` identifies the specific method to be called.
-In this case, it is `'Demo.Method.Multiply'`, which means that the method `Multiply` is part of the `Demo.Method` object.
+In this case, it is `'Demo.Method.Multiply'`, meaning the method `Multiply` is part of the `Demo.Method` object.

 Both `ObjectNodeID` and `MethodNodeID` must be correctly referenced for the method call to succeed.